cccbr/runningatower/content/docs/091-Agenda/index.md

 There are several areas that this may cover.

-A focus on what it is planned to ring as a goal for individuals and as a band.
+- A focus on what it is planned to ring as a goal for individuals and as a band.

-Dates and times of future ringing sessions, especially extra ones.
+- Dates and times of future ringing sessions, especially extra ones.

-Allocation of peal attempts, visiting bands, social events, etc. Consider national and local events that may warrant special ringing.
+- Allocation of peal attempts, visiting bands, social events, etc.
+- Consideration of national and local events that may warrant special ringing.

 ## Date of next meeting.

-This is a good idea as this removes the difficulties when trying to arrange a meeting at short notice, when participants diaries may be filling up or full.
+This is a good idea.
+This removes the difficulties when trying to arrange a meeting at short notice, when participants diaries may be filling up or full.

 ## Any other business.